 02 Feb Fermented foods – gut friend or foe?

-So, anyone get a Kombucha kit for Christmas?
+So, anyone get a Kombucha kit as a gift recently?
 Kefir grains?
 Fermented foods have been having a sexy moment for a little while now.
 It’s something I get asked about a lot, so I wanted to take a look at the potential health benefits of eating fermented foods.